I'd like to do student teaching but ...

 |Selected Mentor Teacher at Community Sites||0 -8 years||Hours by arrangement|

-Who should take Student Teaching Practicum?
+Who should take the Student Teaching Practicum?

-The Practicum meets the Child Development permit requirement for supervised experience.
+The practicum meets the Child Development permit requirement for supervised experience.
 It is required for an Associate of Arts Degree in Child Development and the Certificate of Proficiency.
 It is an elective for the Certificate of Achievement.
 Students planning to transfer to a university or to enter careers in psychology, sociology, counseling, or nursing will also find the practicum an excellent introduction to interaction with young children.

-When is Practicum offered?
+When is the Practicum offered?

 Student Teaching Practicum is offered every quarter throughout the year.
 For the Fall, Winter, and Spring practicums at De Anza you will participate two days per week.
 You may choose Mondays and Wednesdays or Tuesdays and Thursdays.
 During Summer Quarter, a special 6 week intensive practicum is offered.
 You will participate four days per week, Monday and Thursday.